 This course presents an overview of logistics and supply chain management, cutomer service, and inventory management for personnel working in retail, wholesale and the manufacturing sectors.
+Course content is based on the Manufacturing Skill Standards Council Certified Logistic Technician (MSSC-CLT) curriculum.

-LOM 101 Transportation
+LOM 101 Transportation 3 cr. hrs.
 This course presents an overview of transportation, the transportation environment, the basic modes of transportation, the regulatory and public policy frameworks, and emerging transportation management issues.

-Supply Chain Management Prerequisite: LOM 100 or consent of department
+LOM 102 Supply Chain Management

+Prerequisite: LOM 100 or consent of department